ricardodpcosta/ricardodpcosta.github.io/research.md

 <p style="margin-bottom:1cm;"></p>

-The conventional no-slip (Dirichlet) boundary condition does not always hold in several fluid flow problems and must be replaced with appropriate slip conditions.
-These conditions are particularly challenging to impose, and their numerical treatment is a delicate issue far from being well-developed.
-Indeed, despite its importance from inviscid to viscoelastic fluid flow problems, the literature on the subject is limited, and the existing methods can only achieve the second-order of convergence.
-In that concern, the candidate proposed in [12] a simple and efficient numerical treatment in the FVM paradigm of general slip boundary conditions prescribed on arbitrary curved boundaries for 3D fluid flow problems governed by the incompressible Navier–Stokes equations.
-On curved boundaries, the slip boundary conditions are reformulated on a local reference system, allowing a direct application of the ROD method to achieve the eighth-order of convergence on unstructured meshes.
+The conventional **no-slip boundary condition** does not hold in several fluid flow problems and must be replaced with appropriate **slip boundary conditions** according to the wall and fluid properties.
+From **inviscid** to **viscoelastic fluid flows**, imposing appropriate slip boundary conditions is an essential problem in many real engineering applications.
+However, not only they are still a subject of discussion among fluid dynamicists, but also these conditions are particularly challenging to impose and their numerical treatment is a delicate issue far from being well-developed, particularly in the context of very high-order accurate methods.

+The literature on general slip boundary conditions is limited, and the existing methods can only achieve the first- and second-order of convergence.
+On the other hand, the complexity of these conditions significantly increases on **curved boundaries**, since the tangential component of the fluid traction vector on the boundary depends on the **boundary line curvature**.
+In 3D, these conditions become especially challenging since both principal **surface curvatures** are necessary.

 <p style="margin-bottom:1cm;"></p>